 Another objection which I have heard stated in public, and received with applause, is, that it requires immense scientific knowledge to decide on the reality of any uncommon or incredible facts, and that till scientific men investigate and prove them they are not worthy of credit.
 Now I venture to say that a greater fallacy than this was never put forth.
-The subject is very important, and the error is very common, but the fact is the exact opposite of what is stated; for I assert, without fear of contradiction, that whenever the scientific men of any age have denied the facts of investigators on a priori grounds, they have always been wrong.
+The subject is very important, and the error is very common, but the fact is the exact opposite of what is stated; for I assert, without fear of contradiction, that whenever the scientific men of any age have denied the facts of investigators on à priori grounds, they have always been wrong.

-It is not necessary to do more than refer to the worldknown names of Galileo, Harvey, and Jenner.
+It is not necessary to do more than refer to the world-known names of Copernicus, Galileo, and Harvey.
 The great discoveries they made were, as we know, violently opposed by all their scientific contemporaries, to whom they appeared absurd and incredible; but we have equally striking examples much nearer to our own day.
 When Benjamin Franklin brought the subject of lightning-conductors before the Royal Society, he was laughed at as a dreamer, and his paper was not admitted to the Philosophical Transactions.
-When Young put forth his wonderful proofs of the undulatory theory of light, he was equally hooted at as absurd by the popular scientific writers of the day.\ The Edinburgh Review called upon the public to put Thomas Gray into a strait jacket for maintaining the practicability of railroads.
-Sir Humphry Davy laughed at the idea of London ever being lighted with gas.
-When Stephenson proposed to use locomotives on the Liverpool and Manchester Railway, learned men gave evidence that it was impossible that they could go even twelve miles an hour.
-Another great scientific authority declared it to be equally impossible for ocean steamers ever to cross the
+When Young put forth his wonderful proofs of the undulatory theory of light, he was equally hooted at as absurd by the popular scientific writers of the day.1 The Edinburgh Review called upon the public to put Thomas Gray into a strait jacket for maintaining the practicability of railroads.
+Sir Humphrey Davy laughed at the idea of London ever being lighted with gas.
+When Stephenson proposed to use locomotives on the Liverpool and Manchester Railway, learned men gave evidence that it was impossible that they could go even twelve miles an Another great scientific authority declared it to be equally impossible for ocean steamers ever to cross the Atlantic.
+The French Academy of Sciences ridiculed the great astronomer Arago when he wanted even to discuss the subject of the electric telegraph.
+Medical men ridiculed the stethoscope when it was first discovered.
+Painless operations during the mesmeric coma were pronounced impossible, and therefore impostures.